-Table 1: Work plan Gantt Chart
+Table 1: Gantt Chart

+3.2.
 Appropriateness of the allocation of tasks and resources

 WP1 is dedicated to the preparation of documents, presentations and talks during the action.
 The BSC staff will support the financial, legal and managing activities of this WP.
 WP2 covers the compilation of observations that will be used for the assimilation and validation.
 The LIDAR, satellite and ground-based observations that will be used are publicly available and are already stored at BSC.
-The BSC-ES Computer Science team will give support to the technical aspects of this WP.
-Quality check of the observations will be the most time-consuming activity; it is estimated that this work can be done in 5 months.
-WP3 will use computational tools (numerical model and LETKF) and infrastructure available at the BSC.
-The BSC-ES atmospheric composition group will closely work with the fellow in this WP.
-Perturbed meteorological initial conditions (GEFS) and reanalyses for the numerical model are currently available at the BSC storage.
-The assigned 7 months to this WP is in agreement with the quantity of sensitivity simulations and tests required for design of the ensemble.
+Bias quantification and quality check will be the most time-consuming activity; we estimate that this work can be done in 5 months.
+WP3 will use computational tools (numerical model and LETFK) and infrastructure available at the BSC.
+In particular, the perturbed meteorological initial conditions (GEFS) for the numerical model are currently available at the BSC storage.
+The assigned 6 months to this WP is in agreement with the quantity of sensitivity simulations and tests required for the choice of the perturbed parameters.
 WP4 will perform the actual data assimilation.
 The computing time and access to the HPC facilities is provided by the host institution, and no external resources are needed.
-Support for the computing activities is guaranteed by the host institution.
-Since the workflows to run the model and the DA system are already available at BSC, the time assigned to this task (9 months) is appropriate.
-WP5 will evaluate the simulations throughout the project period once all the observations have been compiled and prepared.
-Tools for this WP are available and supported by the BSC-ES department, and this WP will be supported by the research and technical team of BSC-ES.
-WP6 is dedicated to the communication of the project.
-The communication team of the host institution and the Earth System Services group of the BSC will collaborate with the fellow in the design and implementation of this WP.
-Dissemination activities are covered in the WP7 in cooperation with the corresponding co-authors of the publications.
-WP6 and WP7 activities will be performed continuously during the fellowship.
-Operational implementation of the data assimilation will be performed in WP8 with an important contribution of the SDS-WAS and BSC Computational Earth Sciences teams.
-This last WP will be performed in the last 5 months.
+Because the workflows to run the model and the DA system are already available at BSC, the time assigned to this task (9 months) is appropriate.
+WP5 will evaluate the simulations throughout the project period once all the observations have been compiled and prepared, from M7 to M24.
+The final evaluation, analysis (WP5) and publications (WP1) of the results will be performed in the last 5 months.

-3.2 Appropriateness of the management structure and procedures, including risk management
+3.3 Appropriateness of the management structure and procedures, including risk management

-Management procedures: A qualified project manager will support the researcher in all the legal, financial and administrative arrangements needed, and will work in close contact with the BSC Education, Human Resources and Part B - Page 9 of 18

-Communications teams for all training arrangements, dissemination and outreach activities.
-Finances of the project will be managed according to MSCA funding rules signed in the grant agreement and will follow the established processes at the host organization, which has considerable experience in managing such projects.
+Management procedures: A qualified project manager will support the researcher in all the legal, financial and administrative arrangements needed and will work in close contact with Education, Human Resources and Communications departments for all training arrangements and dissemination and outreach activities.
+Finances of the project will be managed according to MSC funding rules signed at the grant agreement and will follow the established processes at the host organization, which has considerable experience in managing such projects.
 The ER will work in close contact with the supervisor and the staff, who will review the progress of the work through progress reports compiled as part of WP1.
-This, together with the meetings with the supervisor, will allow the evaluation of the progress against the work plan, and increase assistance in a timely manner, if the necessity arises.
+This, together with the meetings with the supervisor, will allow the evaluation of the progress against the work plan, and increase assistance in a timely manner if the necessity arises.

-Risk management: BSC-ES provides an ideal infrastructure to carry out the proposed research therefore maximizing the potential for success while minimizing the administrative and research risks.
-It provides state-of-theart high-performance computing infrastructure and support as well as a large, well respected international scientific network, and experience in the administration of European Union projects.
-Two areas of potential research-related risk have been identified: 1) Difficulties in finding the localization parameters for LIDAR observations: the expertise of Dr. Nick Schutgens will be crucial to overcome this risk; a range of options are available for the choice of the localization scheme and parameters; an exhaustive exploration will be done supported by discussions with collaborators from the ICAP members; 2) Unavoidable biases between LIDAR and AOD observations in the DA system: a range of options are available to constrain LIDAR profiles to observed or simulated AOD; there will be a periodic exchange of ideas on this topic with external researchers (e.g., ECMWF, CAMS, ICAP members).
+Risk management: ES-BSC provides an ideal infrastructure to carry out the proposed research that maximizes the potential for success while minimizing the administrative and research risks.
+It provides state-of-the-art high-performance computing infrastructure and personnel, computational and multidisciplinary science knowledge resources, a large, well respected international scientific network, and experience in the administration of European Union projects.
+Two areas of potential research-related risk have been identified: 1) Difficulties in finding the localization parameters for LIDAR observations: the expertise of Dr. Nick Schutgens will be crucial to overcome this risk; a range of options are available for the choice of the localization scheme and parameters; an exhaustive exploration will be done supported by discussions with collaborators from ICAP members; 2) Unavoidable biases between LIDAR and AOD observations in the DA system: a range of options are available to constrain LIDAR profiles to observed or simulated AOD; there will be a periodic exchange of ideas in this topic with external researchers (e.g., ECMWF, CAMS, ICAP members).
 If unexpected risks arise during the project, further contingency planning will be carried out as part of WP1.

-3.3 Appropriateness of the institutional environment (infrastructure)
+3.4 Appropriateness of the institutional environment (infrastructure)